 The Founding Families

-John Hodgson was described as a man of “liberal culture, dedicated opinions and outspoken in their utterance”.
-He was reliable, held in high esteem and had a tireless and persistent personality.
+John Hodgson was reliable, held in high esteem and had a tireless and persistent personality.
 To wit, when he died in 1918, every business in the area closed for his funeral here.

-With the land committed, John persisted with letters to the Bishop and articles in local papers.
-In 1896 he heard that the “mission at Eau Gallie” had been assessed $3 at the South Florida Episcopal Conven-tion.
+In 1896 he heard that the “mission at Eau Gallie” had been assessed $3 at the South Florida Episcopal Convention.
 He was jubilant; it meant they were being recognized as an actual church!

 The Church Structure: 1897 – 1961